up-n-atom/8311/docs/posts/swap-out-the-nokia-xs-010x-q-for-a-small-form-factor-pluggable-bfw-solutions-was-110.md

 description: Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable BFW Solutions WAS-110
 ---

+!!! warning "This is strictly for the form-factor as they're both SFU ONTs"

 # Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable BFW Solutions WAS-110

 <!-- more -->